 Readers have found this to be a very interesting book.
 It is well written, and it provides clear instructions on how to practice meditation techniques.
 This book has encouraged many skeptics to start practicing mindfulness and stick with it.

-In this book, DeYoe helps the reader create a unique financial plan that is guided by one's beliefs.
+In Mindful Money: Simple Practices for Reaching Your Financial Goals and Increasing Your Happiness Dividend, DeYoe helps the reader create a unique financial plan that is guided by one's beliefs.
 It helps teach people how to save money, invest it, get out of debt, and save for retirement.

 This book asks what people are really hungry for.
 The author is a mindfulness expert, and offers an effective, whole-body approach to uncovering the real reasons why people are overeating.